-The Mertens Family is once again expanding!
-Newest member arriving December 2019.
 St. Louis Children's Hospital at a Glance

-Date: April 24, 2019 Children's Hospital, we serve kids through more than 275,000 patient visits each year. from all 50 states and more than 80 foreign countries.
-We are ranked among the nation's top children's hospitals by U.S. News & World Report.
-We are recognized as a Magnet® hospital in nursing excellence by American Nurses Credentialing Cente Great News Ella Marie Trivia Night Dear Friends.
+At St. Louis We treat children Children's Hospital, we serve kids through and more than more than 275,000 80 foreign patient visits countries. each year.

+from all 50 states We are ranked among the nation's top children's hospitals by U.S. News & World Report.
+We are recognized as a Magnet® excellence by ANCC hospital in nursing American Nurses Credentialing Center Great News Ella Marie Trivia Night Dear Friends.

 On behalf of our patients, families and staff, thank you for supporting Ella's Trivia Night!
-Through your participation, you are supporting researchers at St. Louis Children's Hospital and inspiring breakthroughs that will change the future for children affected by congenital heart disease.
-St. Louis Children's Hospital is a national leader in pediatric care and research and serves as a beacon of hope for children and families in St. Louis and beyond.
-This is possible through substantial support from committed donors like you.
-Please accept our sincere thanks for helping us do what's right for kids by supporting Ella's Trivia Night.
-With Gratitude, Mulcolm Berry Malcolm Berry Chief Development Officer, St. Louis Children's Hospital
+Through your continued support of Ella and the Mertens family, you are supporting researchers at St. Louis Childrens Hospital as they strive to change the future for children affected by congenital heart disease.
+With substantial support from committed donors like you, we are making transformative advancements in pediatric healthcare.
+Most importantly, the breakthroughs enabled through generous donor dollars are providing answers for children and families living with congenital heart disease and fueling hope that earlier, more accurate diagnoses will lead to improved outcomes.
+Please accept our sincere thanks for helping us fulfill our mission to do what's right for kids by supporting Ella's Trivia Night.
+With Gratitude Joya I. Wasking Tanya L. Waskiewicz Chief Development Officer, St. Louis Children's Hospital